Discover Student Loans

 Step 4: Find out how long the financial aid will last

-Financial aid offers typically cover only one year in school, so families must complete the Free Application for Federal Student Aid (FAFSA®) every year.
-Some forms of aid like scholarships or grants may be guaranteed for four years, though most are only guaranteed for the first year.
+Financial aid offers typically cover one year in school, so families must complete the FAFSA® (Free Application for Federal Student Aid) every year.
+Some forms of aid, like scholarships or grants, may be guaranteed for four years, though most are guaranteed for only one year at a time.
 Families should ask the college’s financial aid office about the likelihood of aid being extended and get the answers to their questions in writing.

 Step 5: Research other funding sources

 Students can and should continue applying for outside private scholarships throughout their time in college, since that is free money that doesn't have to be paid back.
-Leverage scholarship search tools to help you find them, such as our Free Scholarship Search.
+Leverage free online scholarship search tools to help you find them.

-Keep in mind that when you compare schools, costs aren't the only factor.
-You should also consider location, academic rigor, graduation rate and employment rate, as well as things like campus culture.
+Keep in mind that when you compare financial aid award letters, costs aren't the only factor.
+You should also consider each school's location, academic rigor, graduation rate, employment rate, and campus culture.
 (A college campus visit can be really helpful.)
-The right school for you is the one that will give you the best combination of education and experience, while leaving you with the least amount of debt.
+The right school for you is the one that will give you the best combination of education and experience, while leaving you with a manageable amount of debt.

 FAFSA® is a registered trademark of the US Department of Education and is not affiliated with Discover® Student Loans.